scrapoxy/scrapoxy/packages/website/integration/python/kameleo/guide.md

 ## Step 6: Search fresh & real fingerprints

-<sub>Base profiles are real-world browser fingerprint configurations that are used for instantiating virtual browser profiles.
-This way the browser profile will have a consistent footprint after the spoofing mechanism is applied as most data are derived from a real browser.
-The rest of the data are generated automatically upon creation.
-You can filter in hundreds of thousands of base profiles to have profiles with the required language, operating system, and browser.</sub>
+Base profiles are **real-world browser fingerprint** configurations used to create virtual browser profiles.
+This ensures that the browser profile maintains a consistent footprint after the spoofing mechanism is applied, as most data is derived from an actual browser.

+The remaining data is generated automatically during profile creation.

+Filters can be applied to hundreds of thousands of base profiles to select those with the desired language, operating system, and browser.

+Get all the profiles:

 ```python
 base_profiles = client.search_base_profiles(